Case Interview Types: Master Common Ones Before Your Interview

 A cell phone manufacturer is experiencing declining profitability despite strong sales.
 What should they do to improve their bottom line?

 For more detail on the components in this formula and an example of how to use it to solve a case interview question, see our Case Interview Frameworks page.
-Below, we’ll discuss types of profitability problems that go beyond the basics.out
+Below, we’ll discuss types of profitability problems that go beyond the basics.

 Profit Optimization